bmc-compuware/common-configuration-azure-extension/readme.md

 ## Prerequisites

-The following are required to use this plugin:
+The following are required to use this extension:
-- On Premise Azure DevOps Server.
+- Azure Pipelines - in Azure DevOps Services or Azure DevOps Server

-## Installing extensions in a Azure Devops Server Instance
+## Installing extensions in an Azure Pipelines - in Azure DevOps Services or Azure DevOps Server

 Install the BMC common configuration extension according to the Azure Devops instructions for installing extensions.